monome/norns/readme-setup.md

 ## launching components

-### 1. launch `crone` (audio engine)
+### 1. launch `atropos` (audio engine)

-run `crone.sh` from the norns directory. this creates a `sclang` process wrapped with `ws-wrapper`
+run `atropos.sh` from the norns directory. this creates a `sclang` process wrapped with `ws-wrapper`

-if the crone classes are installed correctly, you should see some lines like this in output from sclang initialization:
+if the atropos classes are installed correctly, you should see some lines like this in output from sclang initialization:

 ```
 -------------------------------------------------